Assessing the Impact of the Russian Invasion on Crop Production in Ukraine with Open Satellite Data

 The complete reports are available as PDFs below.
 We also summarized the results as interactive maps under the following links:

-Reports on climate protection and climate adaptation for the focal countries of the Ministry of Food and Agriculture / Klimaschutz und Klimaanpassung in den BMEL-Schwerpunktländern
+Country reports on GHG mitigation ad climate adaptation for focal countries of the Federal Ministry of Food and Agriculture (BMEL)